1whatleytay/saturn/documentation/syscalls.md

 40-47	Strings	104-111	Ethnic
 48-55	Ensemble	112-119	Percussion
 56-63	Brass	120-127	Sound Effects
-Note that outside of Java, General MIDI usually refers to patches 1-128.
+Note that General MIDI usually refers to patches 1-128.
 When referring to a list of General MIDI patches, 1 must be subtracted to play the correct patch.
-For a full list of General MIDI instruments, see www.midi.org/about-midi/gm/gm1sound.shtml.
+For a full list of General MIDI instruments, see https://fmslogo.sourceforge.io/manual/midi-instrument.html.
 The General MIDI channel 10 percussion key map is not relevant to the toneGenerator method because it always defaults to MIDI channel 1.

 volume ($a3)
 Accepts a positive byte value (0-127) where 127 is the loudest and 0 is silent.
 This value denotes MIDI velocity which refers to the initial attack of the tone.
 If the parameter value is outside this range, it applies a default value 100.
 MIDI velocity measures how hard a note on (or note off) message is played, perhaps on a MIDI controller like a keyboard.
 Most MIDI synthesizers will translate this into volume on a logarithmic scale in which the difference in amplitude decreases as the velocity value increases.
 Note that velocity value on more sophisticated synthesizers can also affect the timbre of the tone (as most instruments sound different when they are played louder or softer).

+Note: since the files for MIDI sounds are not included when Saturn is first installed, the first time you try to play a MIDI sound, Saturn will try to download these files (it will print an orange info message in the console when it tries to do this), this means you have to have an internet connection the first time you try to play a MIDI sound.

+Saturn may occasionally have to reload the MIDI sound files into memory, so its encouraged for you to play a sound of duration 0 (totally silent) when your app starts to give the indication to Saturn that you're going to be playing MIDI files.